Software Alternatives, Accelerators & Startups

 • edit home page to add folder section

 Then in the "foldername" you can have 5 folders, each one for each of the groups.
 This means that when group1 enters looker.com, his default page will be the "foldername", which contains group1folder (he cannot see the rest of the folders if you have set the permissions correctly for each folder).
-Source: about 2 years ago
+Source: over 2 years ago

 • Stars, tables, and activities: How do we model the real world?